10% OFF

 A SORN vehicle is one that has been officially declared as off the road and not in use.
 This means the vehicle is exempt from road tax, and it cannot be driven on public roads.
 However, it can still be parked on private property.

 Checking your car tax status is completely free and takes just a few seconds.
 Don’t risk driving without knowing whether your tax is up to date.
-It’s too easy to do — check it before it’s too late!
+It’s too easy to do; check it before it’s too late!

-Get our Smart Car Check Mobile App
+Get the Smart Car Check Mobile App

-Frequently Asked Questions
+Frequently Asked Questions About Car Tax Check

 A car tax check by reg is a simple process of finding out the tax status of a vehicle using the registration number and a vehicle check tool.